FuelLabs/sway/sway-book/src/documentation/language/annotations/attributes/storage.md

 ## Reading from Storage

-When reading from storage the storage annotation uses the `read` keyword.
+When we read from storage we use the `read` keyword.

 ```sway
 {{#include ../../../../code/language/annotations/src/main.sw:read}}